simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 `REQ_CFSTORE_PROD_GEN_0006`: CFSTORE Feature Configuration: CFSTORE MUST implement configuration switches so CFSTORE features can be turned on or off by default.
-CFSTORE features incompatible with the platform OS or another subsystem's features MAY then be disabled.
+CFSTORE features incompatible with the platform OS or another subsystems features MAY then be disabled.
 The switches SHOULD be set at compile time.